Top

 Performing on stage helps kids build confidence, overcome anxiety and stage fright, and most of all, it shows them how much they can achieve through practice and determination.
 There’s nothing more rewarding than the sense of accomplishment drawn from the mastery of something difficult, combined with the love of a supportive crowd.

 Whether they’re at school auditoriums or professional venues, our winter concerts ensure that our keiki have the opportunity to shine on stage.
-This December, our Symphony Program students performed at the Hawaiʻi Convention Center, our HYS Jazz groups performed at Studio 909, and our Academy String Program students performed at Kaimuki High School Auditorium!
-It was a great time for families to come together, support young talent, and enjoy an awesome evening of music.
+It’s a great time for families to come together, support young talent, and enjoy an awesome evening of music.

 Ballet Hawaii